SmartFlower: Characteristics, Price and Models

 - Module performance is guaranteed 25 years (at 80% of the initial performance).

 The future of SmartFlower in France

-But thankfully, SmartFlower Solar LLC have acquired most of the assets of Smartflower Energy Technology GmbH from its insolvency administrator, and because of this Smartflower is now actively available in Europe.
+But thankfully, SmartFlower Solar LLC has acquired most of the assets of Smartflower Energy Technology GmbH from its insolvency administrator, and because of this Smartflower is now actively available in Europe.
 The production of units has resumed in its original facility in Austria and what's more active European employees and dealers are continuing to expand SmartFlower’s presence across the continent.

-As for the company’s US division, SmartFlower Solar, is also getting on quite well (CEO of the division Jim Gordon owns all the SmartFlower intellectual property rights for the American continent, which makes SmartFlower Solar completely independent of its European counterpart).
+As for the company’s US division, SmartFlower Solar is also getting on quite well (CEO of the division Jim Gordon owns all the SmartFlower intellectual property rights for the American continent, which makes SmartFlower Solar completely independent of its European counterpart).